 - 1/2 cup kosher salt

 - In a large enough container, combine brine ingredients.
-Let stand for 5 minutes and stir again.
+Let stand for 5 minutes and stir.
+The salt and sugar should be dissolved.
 Add wings to the container.
 Cover, and place into the refrigerator for 1 1/2 to 2 hours.

 - Preheat grill for a medium-high indirect cook.